 Diverse YA Fantasy Books for Teens

 I really enjoyed this book and the original story within the pages.
-I listened to the amazing audiobook and I loved to listen to the story the way that the story was intended to sound.
+I listened to the amazing audiobook and I loved listening to the story the way that the story was intended to sound.
+We were so happy to include this amazing YA fantasy book in our list of books set in Africa.
+(Orisha is a mythical Nigeria).

 When magic disappeared from Orisha, Zelie’s world changed forever.
-When the king ordered all the maji killed, Zelie was left without a mother or magic.
-She is on a quest to find revenge and to bring magic back to Orisha.
+When the king ordered all the Maji killed, Zelie was left without a mother or magic.
+She is on a quest to find revenge and bring magic back to Orisha.
+This is one of the fantasy books for teens that builds a whole new world and brings young adult fantasy books to a whole new level.

 Amani is a girl who lives on a moon ruled by a cruel and ruthless empire.
 When she is abducted and taken to the palace she realizes that she looks almost identical to the Princess.
 Amani must start life anew as a double for the princess or face possible death.